 - Traveling with childrenBhutan is a wonderful destination for the entire family to experience.
 Please be advised that the country’s many attractions include a fair amount of walking.

-- Guest SafetyBhutan is a an extremely safe destination, the hospitality offered by the Bhutanes is exceptional.
+- Guest SafetyBhutan is an extremely safe destination, the hospitality offered by the Bhutanes is exceptional.
 However, as with travelling to any foreign destination, it is wise to keep your belongings close and guarded at all times.

-- LanguageThe National language is Dzongkha while English is spoken widely in all the urban and tourist areas.
+- LanguageThe national language is Dzongkha while English is spoken widely in all the urban and tourist areas.

 - CurrencyBhutanese ngultrum and Indian rupees are also accepted.